Special Needs Education (Bachelor of Arts, B.A.)

 Special Needs Education subject areas

-You choose two of these following enrolment for the core subject.
+You choose two of these after your enrollment for the major field of study.

-Modules if you choose two Special Needs Education subject areas with one enhancement focus (1-4):
+Modules if you choose two subject areas with 1 emphasis:

 Mandatory modules (82 CP)